jvasilakes/brat_reader/doc/source/index.rst

 Usage
 =====

-The `brat_reader.BratAnnotations` class automatically links events to their associated text spans and attributes.
+The `pybrat.BratAnnotations` class automatically links events to their associated text spans and attributes.
 Parse a `.ann` file and iterate through the contents with

 .. code-block:: python

-   >>> from brat_reader import BratAnnotations
+   >>> from pybrat import BratAnnotations
    >>> anns = BratAnnotations.from_file("/path/to/file.ann")
    >>> for ann in anns:
    >>> 	  print(ann)